 It had been a bad idea from the start.

 The "why" of it yielded many reasons; in fact, he'd started to count them up less than two days into their explorations.
-Their group was too small, of those few that were in their party, most lacked experience, one of the least experienced being the young scribe from the wizarding college, who was also the most eager to prove herself, although certainly not to the half elf, as the scribe harbored some deep seated mistrust and resentment towards any of elven blood.
+Their group was too small, and of those few that were in their party, most lacked experience; one of the least experienced of their number being the young scribe from the wizarding college, who was also the most eager to prove herself, although certainly not to the half elf, as the scribe harbored some deep seated mistrust and resentment towards any of elven blood.
 Neither was she eager to prove herself to her other comrades on this venture, all of whom seemed far too distracted by the scribe's attractive appearance--although she took pains to hide it-- and ended up taking any number of stupid and risky actions designed to win her favor.
 To make matters worse, there was the crevice itself, in Orsk of all places.
 Actually, it was in the outer reaches of Orsk; far, far in the outer reaches.
 Far enough to leave much room for argument as to whether the local baron and his council had any claim to what the crevice held, and too near to Aeras Orillander to deny that the elves of that great and ancient forest were perhaps the only ones who could truly make a rightful claim of any kind.
 Both groups, of course, asserted that theirs was the greater need for protection from the murderous creatures that would periodically pour forth from this most recent wound in the earth.
 Neither the elves nor the residents of Orsk cared much for the safety of the other, and no one there -- or anywhere else on the continent -- had come close to answering the questions of why the crevices had appeared, or who was responsible.
 As a result, the age old mistrust between humans and elves took on an ever sharper edge, and the tension in the entire area, already stretched too thin, seemed ready to snap at the merest sidelong glance.
 How long would it be before each group would take arms against each other instead of the terrors that kept crawling up from the benighted depths?

 On top of all that, and unknown to the others in his current group, were the mysterious deaths that had been dogging the half elf for the last six months.
 No matter where his travels had taken him, the four nights of the double moon yielded four new corpses, the victims of horribly brutal, savage murders.
 More often than not at least one of the victims was someone the half elf had dealt with in the course of an expedition; twice it had been members of that expedition's group itself.
 It was enough of a concern that he'd considered telling the current team he'd joined all he knew of the crimes, and some of what he suspected, but he'd quickly abandoned that consideration.
 For although his comrades on this venture knew him as Daedhrogon, agent of the Druids and Protector of the Green, they also knew him as a Wildenkin, and that simple fact would be reason enough for most to brand him guilty of the most grisly murder they could possibly imagine.

-Keeping his concerns to himself, allowing them to get under his skin and form into a small but potent seed of anxiety was one more reason why he should never have joined this expedition.
+Keeping his concerns to himself, and allowing them to get under his skin to form a small but potent seed of anxiety was one more reason why he should never have joined this expedition.
 That seed had grown with each passing day, finally becoming a great tree that kept him so preoccupied with the shadows it cast across his thoughts that he'd failed to notice some of the most obvious signs that could have warned him of the danger into which he and his group had carelessly blundered.
 He'd been as inept and blind as a novice adventurer; "adventurer"... now there was a label that never failed to rankle him.
 It added a sense of romance, theatricality, and entertainment to what was always, in his experience, dirty and deadly work.
 How many had trod the gold plated path laid out before them by some blatantly self important and flowery tongued duke or baron promising wealth and power, or citing noble duty and honor, only to find it lead to a grave deep in some strange, unhallowed chamber far below the earth, or worse, a dead end nestled in the belly of a hellish creature such as he now faced.
 To say it was a growing problem was an understatement, for "adventuring", as it was now called, was beginning to rob just as many of the population of their lives as the attacks that sprang from the crevices themselves.

 When the strange cracks in the earth had first appeared, the majority of any group that explored them had been professional soldiers or mercenaries, and even those battle hardened toughs had suffered heavy casualties on their explorations.
 But some of the survivors started bringing back wondrous weapons and armor, or grimoires, scrolls and otherworldly objects of incredible power...
 It didn't take long for the stories of treasure to spread across the entire continent of Pellentir; tales were told of riches to be had beyond imagining if only one were bold enough to delve into the darkest recesses of the subterranean chambers revealed by each crevice that opened.
 The response to such stories was not at all unexpected, as now any fool who thought they could swing a blade or throw a spear would jump at the chance to parlay their lives for the possibility, however slim, of recovering some arcane artifact or powerful magic hidden in the stygian depths.
 Even bards, against any shred of sense or rationality, were throwing their peacock feathered caps into the ring; as though they could sing their way free of death's cold grasp.
 Idiots... the next time he came across some lute carrying fop boasting of how he'd defeat the fiends of the pit with the power of his voice, he'd make a point of educating him, quite forcefully, as to the error of his thinking.
 One solid punch...